Modern Rustic kitchen in SW19

-We had an enquiry in may 2019 from couple Tom and Hannah in Wimbledon S.W.
-London looking for someone to design and build a rustic kitchen for their rear garden.
+We had an enquiry in May 2019 from professional couple Tom and Hannah in Wimbledon S.W.
+London looking for someone to design and build a modern but rustic kitchen for their rear garden.
 The brief was to design a straight-line kitchen with gas BBQ and outdoor fridge with adequate worktop space for food preparation to be sited between two apple trees about 3.5m apart.

 Rustic kitchen or Modernist?

 Of course, someones ‘Rustic kitchen’ is another persons ‘Modernist’ as although the stone surfaces are rough and irregular, they are cut into courses with very small mortar joints achieved by laying mortar and then almost pushing the stone blocks into place rather than tapping down.
 The overall effect is to give a sharp defined shape to the kitchen edges that is complemented by the cast concrete worktop and recessed lighting.
 The materials speak for themselves so cross the boundary from ‘Rustic’ to ‘Arts and Crafts’ or ‘Modernist’

 The result is stunning, very simple in conception but rich in detail and light play across the surfaces.
 It fits particularly well on the terrace of stone paving set at the end of the garden and with plenty of power sockets and lighting options, the area is perfect for entertaining large numbers of guests at home parties.